 Where to stay in Camiguin

-All the hotels in Camiguin are mainly located to the north of the island near the ferry terminal so we would recommend staying in that area as it is close to many of the popular Camiguin tourist spots.
+All the hotels in Camiguin are mainly located to the north of the island near the ferry terminal so we would recommend staying in that area.
+It’s also close to many of the popular Camiguin tourist spots.
 The prices range from budget guesthouses to expensive hotels.
-We stayed at a very nice and affordable guesthouse called Caves Dives Resort which had its own private beach and views of the popular sandbar ‘White Island’.
-A double room located right on the beach with a shared bathroom cost us 850 peso per night.
-They also do motorbike rentals for 350 peso per day.
+We stayed close to Balai sa Baibai which is a luxury option with beautiful villas, a pool and an outdoor bathroom.

 Where to rent a motorbike